beefoo/dj-phonetic/README.md

 ## Ingesting new audio

 Place audio (.wav) and transcript (.txt) files in folder `./queue/`; respective audio and text should have the same name (except their file extensions).
+Some notes on the transcript file:

-_Hint: transcript should transcribe *exactly* what is in the audio, including non-verbals such as "um" or "ha", otherwise the transcript alignment may be off_
+- The transcript should transcribe *exactly* what is in the audio
+- Transcribe spoken non-verbals such as "um" or "ha", otherwise the transcript alignment may be off.
+However, you don't need transcribe non-spoken sounds like applause or background noise.
+- When possible, avoid using abbreviations ("Mr." should be "mister")
+- Spell out numerals ("16" should be "sixteen")

 Run the following to align the transcripts: